sariabod/dend-capstone/README.md

 ![Data structure on s3](crimes_s3.png)

 ## Process
-We will be using PySpark to analyse and store the data.
+We will be using PySpark to analyze and store the data.
 We will be using Airflow to manage the orchestration.

 Airflow Steps:
 * Load Temperture and Crime Data